Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 4. Select the TCRs with p-values (from training data) smaller than a threshold, and use the total numbers of such TCRs to predict CMV status in both training and test data.
 Evaluate the prediction using AUC.
 We have the data of y_i = CMV status of individual i, x_i = # of TCRs of individual i that are associated CMV at a particular p-value cutoff, x_i/d_i, where d_i is the total number of TCRs of individual i.

 5. For conditional analysis.
 Just use those individuals with certain HLA to conduct the above analysis.
+   - 5.1 We need to repeat the split of training/testing for each HLA multiple times, to record the mean and sd of AUC.

 6. Try to borrow information across HLAs to improve the prediction accuracy for a specific HLA.

     - 6.1 Conduct herarchical clustering of HLAs using aa distance of cmv_10000 distance.
 Cut the tree at certain distance to select small clusters of HLAs.
     - 6.2 For each cluster, try to take the union of the samples who have any of those HLA alleles in the clsuter, and make prediction for them.
+    - 6.3 To compare the results of HLA clusters, we can first compare with the results of individual HLA (using the results of 5.1).
+We should also compare with the results using all HLAs.
+In this case, we can just train 20 models for all HLAs.
+Then when we want to evaluate one cluster, we can use part of the testing data that are individuals who have any HLA in the cluster.
+Therefore, we do not need to retrain the model of all HLAs for each HLA cluster.
+    - 6.4 Repeat the analysis for aa distance.

 7. When we want to improve the prediction for one HLA, we may find a few neighboring HLA to help.
 When we build the model, we may give different weights for different HLAs.
 For example, if we are intersted in HLA_1, and we got two neighbors: HLA_2 and HLA_3, with similarity 0.8 and 0.6.
 Then we may take the sampels with any of the three HLAs, but give them diffrent weights.
 For example, weight 1 for HLA_1, 0.8^2 and 0.6^2 for the two other HLA.
 We can think about what is the optimal weights here, or what is the optimal transformation weight = f(similarity) where f should be a monontone function.